 The NBA has built-up a pool of highly competent experts in various disciplines who are deputed by the NBA to carry out visits to institutions that are applicant for accreditation of its programs.
 These experts / evaluators are trained through orientation programs offered by experienced evaluators.
-During the year under report, 228 new evaluators have been given training in various orientation workshops.
+During the year under report, 135 new evaluators have been given training through orientation workshop.

 6.4.
-Introduction of Pre-Qualifiers and Release of Accreditation Document for Hotel Management and Catering Technology
+Introduction of Pre-Qualifiers and Release of Accreditation Document for Diploma Pharmacy programs.

-During the period under report, NBA has developed a Self-Assessment Report for Hotel Management and Catering Technology under Outcome-based Accreditation and also introduced the Pre-qualifiers for the same.
+During the period under report, NBA has developed a Self-Assessment Report (SAR) for Diploma Pharmacy programs under outcome-based accreditation and also introduced the pre-qualifiers for the same.